uc-r/uc-r.github.io/datawrangling/index.md

 ## Class Structure

-Each week I plan to have you read through selected tutorials on specific data wrangling activities in R.  I will assign problems/activities that you will need to perform prior to each Saturday session...
+Each week I plan to have you read through selected tutorials on specific data wrangling activities in R.  I will assign problems/activities that you will need to perform prior to each Saturday session.
+Then in each Saturday class I'll spend about 30 minutes reviewing the data wrangling activity and answer any burning questions.
+Then you will break up into defined small groups and review each others code and approaches to solving the assigned problems.

 The in-class sessions will consist of both lectures, live coding by the instructor and hands-on programming by the students.
 The hands-on practice will be sequential in which students will practice applying code as it is learned.